ArtTucker/mental_health_and_economics/README.md

 Our target is: "Do you currently have a professional mental health diagnosis?"
 \
 To predict it, we identified insights related to the target:
-\
--Demographics information: Age / Gender / Country where an individual live and works.
+- Demographics information: Age / Gender / Country where an individual live and works.
-\
--Company information: Size / Work position.
+- Company information: Size / Work position.
-\
--Current and previous employers' information: Provide MH benefits / Current employer / Previous employer.
+- Current and previous employers' information: Provide MH benefits / Current employer / Previous employer.
-\
--Information about mental health disorder: Have been previously diagnosed with MH disorder / Able to take a leave if diagnosed with MH disorder / MH disorder from family history / Have been seeking help from MH professional.
+- Information about mental health disorder: Have been previously diagnosed with MH disorder / Able to take a leave if diagnosed with MH disorder / MH disorder from family history / Have been seeking help from MH professional.
-\
 \
 **Test and Train Set Up**
 \